Skip to Content

 Kelty Kids’ Callisto

 If you want a sleeping bag for kids that is slightly warmer and slightly lighter than the REI Kindercamp, go with the Kelty Kids’ Callisto.
-It is rated to 30 degrees, fits kids up to 60″ (slightly shorter than the Kindercamp which fits up to 66″).
+It is rated to 30 degrees, fits kids up to 60″.

 • Temp rating: 30 degrees